Click here for the home page

 1279 to 1368

 The reign of Kublai Khan was the high point of the Mongol Empire.
 Kublai ruled an enormous realm stretching across most of Eurasia, from Korea in the east to Iraq and Ukraine in the west.
+To the northeast, Kublai extended his authority beyond Mongolia into the nearest parts of Siberia, by establishing tribute-gathering forts near Lake Baikal, at the mouth of the Amur River, and even on Sakhalin Island.
 Improved roads and communication encouraged trade and missionary activity between East and West.
 The most famous foreigner to take advantage of these conditions was the Venetian trader Marco Polo, whose writings vividly portrayed the splendors of Asia.
 However, the empire had grown so large that it could no longer effectively be ruled from one place.
-This meant that while Kublai could claim to rule the whole empire, once he chose Beijing for his capital he only had effective control over the eastern third of it; his cousins ruled the other areas and did pretty much what they pleased.
+This meant that while Kublai could claim to rule the whole empire, once he chose Beijing for his capital he only had control over the eastern third of it; his cousins ruled the other areas in his name and did whatever they pleased.
 In the 1280s and 90s Kublai launched military expeditions against Burma, Vietnam and Java, but they gained nothing permanent even when they succeeded; Mongols had little desire to conquer lands so different and so far away from the steppes of home.
 More humiliating was the result when Kublai sent two naval expeditions to conquer Japan; both fleets were destroyed by typhoons, and the Samurai finished off the unlucky Mongols that made it to shore.

 For his government Kublai divided the land into twelve provinces and the population into the following four classes: